This month, we all celebrate the wonderful moms in our life. So our writers thought it was a great time to explore themes of motherhood in horror.

 Recommended by Vicki Woods

 In a perfect world, mothers are supposed to love, nurture and protect us.
 In maternal horror films, the mother in question fails to protect their children.
 Hereditary hits all the levels of motherhood gone wrong.
 From the very beginning, you can feel the awkwardness in the Graham household.
-The feeling of a heavy, dark and angry energy follows every character.
+The feeling of heavy, dark, and angry energy follows every character.
 It’s like their lifeforce is slowly bleeding out of their bodies.
 This is a grim and troubled family.

 The film begins with a funeral for Ellen, Annie Graham’s (Toni Collette) mother.
 Annie gives the most depressing eulogy for her late mother that I’ve ever heard.
 There is no love lost there and the audience begins to wonder, “why”?
 The story unfolds slowly and carefully; the “why” when revealed, is horrific.